odoo/odoo/addons/hr/README.md

 Inspire achievement with challenges, goals and rewards.
 Define clear objectives and provide real time feedback and tangible results.
-Showcase the top performers to the entire team and publicly recognize a job well done.
+Showcase the top performers to the entire channel and publicly recognize a job well done.

 ### Leaderboards

-Promote leaders and competition amongst sales team with performance ratios.
+Promote leaders and competition amongst sales channel with performance ratios.

 ### Personal Objectives